Our Value Proposition: Affordable Alpha

 Our product is Affordable Alpha: We seek to deliver “alpha” (highly differentiated risk/reward profiles) at low costs, thereby giving sophisticated investors a higher chance of winning, net of fees and taxes.

 Note: Here are some high-level background documents on our firm

 We are based outside of Philadelphia, roughly 15 minutes from Vanguard’s campus.

-Vanguard is a monster in the region and we have a keen understanding of their business model and vision for financial services.
-We love their vision of the future: transparency, affordability, and client-focus.
+Vanguard is the gentle giant of the region and we welcome their business model and vision for financial services: transparency, affordability, and disintermediation.

-We think active management can work for the investor, not just the fund manager and the fund salesmen!
-We can make active investing affordable, transparent, and intellectually honest.
+We think alpha strategies can work for the investor, but they probably won’t work for a mutual fund manager, hedge fund guru, or sales rep. We can make active investing affordable, transparent, and intellectually honest.

 - Affordable: Non-scalable active strategies are scarce and expensive to produce.
 These products can never be priced like a Vanguard fund, but they also don’t need to be “two and twenty.”

 - Alpha: Portfolios need to be different to be differentiated.
 We are not closet-indexers (e.g., “smart beta”) and we build portfolios that seek to deliver unique risk and reward profiles.